 A minimum of nine credits are required for the certificate, including six core course credit requirements (one of which is a credit-based global health field experience) and three elective credits.

 Core Course Requirements

-PHS 718, section 1: Fundamentals Of International Health Care Systems (2 Credits)
+POP HLTH718, section 1: Fundamentals of International Health Care Systems (2 credits)

 This course introduces students to issues in global health, and addresses and analyzes differences in health status and methods of organizing and providing health services in countries with varying levels of development and types of sociopolitical systems.
 Students develop an understanding of the various avenues of international cooperation in health.
 This course is currently offered the first 7-8 weeks of the fall semester.
-For optimal preparation, POP HLTH 718 should be taken prior to field experience prerequisite courses (POP HLTH 640 or POP HLTH 644).
+(For optimal preparation, POP HLTH 718 should be taken prior to field experience prerequisite courses POP HLTH 640 or POP HLTH 644 if possible.)

-This course examines the relationship between globalization and health; indicators and determinants of health and health disparities across populations, from less to more developed countries; epidemiology as a tool to evaluate population health, and develop interventions to improve global health and reduce health disparities; and, methodological and ethical considerations in international health research.
-The course is also designed to expose students to health research and clinical work of faculty working in a range of disciplines relevant to global health, and to help students identify ways in which they might contribute in the future to improvements in global health.
+This course explores the relationship between globalization and health and provides students with an understanding of: (a) indicators and determinants of health and health disparities across populations, from less to more developed countries; (b) the application of epidemiology to evaluate population health, identify global public health priorities, monitor progress toward public health goals, and develop and evaluate interventions to improve global health and reduce health disparities; and (c) some practical and ethical considerations in global health research.
+The course also exposes students to the “One Health” perspective and to research and clinical work of University of Wisconsin-Madison faculty members working in the field of global health epidemiology, and is designed to help students identify ways that epidemiology can contribute to improvements in global health.
 It is currently offered the last 7-8 weeks of the fall semester.

 Global Health Field Courses/Experiences